-- 35. All costs incurred during the advertising of the Policy were met through the Development Services annual budget. - 36.
+- 37. All costs incurred during the advertising of the Policy were met through the Development Services annual budget. - 38.
 KAAC recommended that the minimum threshold for public art contributions be set at \$500,000 as opposed to \$1,000,000.
-One reason for the recommendation was that a significant area of the City is made up of National Park, forest and public open space, thereby limiting development opportunities and the extent of development areas within the City.
-While this is noted, other factors are required to be considered when establishing a minimum threshold, which are explored in the Officer Comment section of this report.
+One reason for the recommendation was that the City is relatively late in progressing a Policy compared to other local governments.
+In this regard, the reduced threshold would capture more developments and therefore more contributions, which would provide some compensation for the contributions that may have been missed prior to the adoption of the Policy.
+While this recommendation is noted, other factors are required to be considered when establishing a minimum threshold, which are explored in the Officer Comment section of this report.